cloudflare/cloudflare-docs/content/firewall/troubleshooting/_index.md

 # Troubleshooting

-The following topics are useful for troubleshooting Firewall issues.
+The following topics are useful for troubleshooting firewall issues.

 {{<directory-listing>}}